jlangch/venice/src/main/resources/com/github/jlangch/venice/docgen/recursion-doc.md

   (fibonacci 30))
 ```

-Please not that this naive memoization approach with is not working with
+Please not that this naive memoization approach with recursive functions
-recursive functions:
+does **not** work as expected:

 ```venice
 (do